Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 Figure 3.6 is indicative of the interventionist years in France.

 It is important to keep in mind the changed ideational climate after WW2.
-The period of laissez-faire during what is often described as the first era of globalisation, (1870-1913), was widely considered a policy failure that contributed to war and recession.
+The period of laissez-faire during the first era of globalisation, (1870-1913), was widely considered a policy failure that contributed to war and recession.

-By 1950 public wealth in France was worth one year of national income whereas private wealth was worth two years of national income.
+By 1950, public wealth in France was worth one year of national income whereas private wealth was worth two years of national income.
 The government owned 30 percent of the nation’s wealth.
-This is not a communist regime, but it’s certainly a state-led variant of capitalism.

 France had a mixed economy, or capitalism without capitalists.
 The biggest firms were public not private.
 This all changed from the late 1980’s and 1990’s when the new era of Europeanization, liberalization and privatization was instituted.